 Steel metal is undoubtedly one of the most widely used metals in the world.
 From construction to manufacturing, automotive to metal products, domestic appliances to electrical equipment, steel has its presence everywhere.
+Steel industry’s outlook and growth potential is growing in India, especially in rent times.
 Steel sheets, that is flat sheets of steel metal, is a widely sold-and-bought industrial metal in India and worldwide for structural and decorative purposes.

 Let us take a closer look at:

 - What are the different types of steel sheets?

 - What are the uses of sheet metal?